-- derivative assets and liabilities fair value; - loans and receivables to banks amortised cost; - deposits by central banks and banks amortised cost; and - customer accounts amortised cost y Offsetting financial assets and financial liabilities (continued)
+- derivative assets and liabilities fair value; - loans and receivables to banks amortised cost; - deposits by central banks and banks amortised cost; and - customer accounts amortised cost.

 The amounts in the above tables that are offset in the statement of financial position are measured on the same basis.